writer/writer-framework/docs/docs/frontend-scripts.md

     state.call_frontend_function("mymodule", "sendAlert", ["Bob"])
 ```

-## Import a javscript script
+## Import a JavaScript script

-Streamsync can also import legacy javascripts.
+Streamsync can also import and run JavaScript scripts directly, for their side effects.
 These are imported via the report's `import_script` method.
 This method takes two arguments.
 The first, `script_key` is the identifier used to import the script.
-The second, `path` is the path to the javascript file.
+The second, `path` is the path to the file.
 The specified path must be available to the frontend, so storing it in your application's `./static` folder is recommended.

 ```py
 initial_state = ss.init_state({